Maximum principles for stochastic time-changed Volterra games: Introduction

-where $\mu$ is the mixture of a conditional Brownian motion and a conditional centred Poisson random measure, which are related to time-changed Lévy noises.
-Time change allows to gain more flexibility in modelling than the classical Lévy framework, as pointed out, e.g., in \cite{CW,CGMY}.
-In this paper, we deal with a time-change process of the form
+The noise $\mu$, appearing in \eqref{X_t intro} and \eqref{Y_t intro}, is the mixture of a conditional Brownian motion and a conditional centred Poisson random measure.
+They can be regarded as a time-changed Lévy noises with rate $\lambda$.
+The inclusion of time-change allows to gain more flexibility in modelling than what is possible with the classical Lévy framework, as pointed out, e.g., in \cite{Swishchuk,BNielsen}.
+Indeed, time change has been suggested in the study of volatility modelling \cite{CW, CGMY, DiNunno1,Yablonski}, energy models \cite{CW}, default models \cite{OksendalGames} and also kinetic theory \cite{Tusheng-Oksendal-Sulem}.
+In this work, we deal with a time-change process of the form

-$(T>0)$.
-Correspondingly, we have two different information flows that come into play naturally.
-Those filtrations are $\mathbb{F}= \{\F_t\}_t$, namely the smallest right-continuous filtration generated by $\mu$, and $\mathbb{G}= \{\calG_t\}_t$ with $\calG_t=\F_t\vee \F^\Lambda$, i.e. the filtration that includes the future values of the time-change process.
-For this reason, we are going to consider the information $\F_t$ as partial with respect to $\calG_t$.